-The Everest base camp trek is considered the most iconic of all treks in the world.
+The Everest base camp trek is considered the most iconic of all of the treks in the world.
 It is very popular and very rewarding for everyone that comes to experience the Himalayas.
 The very name motivates trekkers from around the world to make their dream of visiting the highest mountain of the world.

 Price Includes: Guide, assistants, 3 meals per day, afternoon tea & snacks, accommodation for the duration of the trek (2 persons per room).
 However, during high season one room per two clients may not be always available.
 If this should happen we request our clients to be flexible and share a triple or room with four beds.
 Annapurna Park entry and TIMS fees, staff insurance, transport to and from the trailhead, two nights' accommodation pre and post the trek and a complimentary massage after the trek from Seeing Hands, a blind organization. (proud to introduce one of our product) and can supply 75 liters backpack for the main trekking stuff, light crampons, gaiters and trekking map.
 Assistant- (maximum weight to carry is 10 kg for female assistant guide and 13 kg for male assistant guide).
 Doesn't include: Soft beverages, air tickets & client insurance